etan18/Obsidian-Notes/Cognitive Science/learning.md

 >$$C_{ij} = \langle x_i, x_j \rangle$$
 >An important characteristic of this matrix is that $C_{ij} = C_{ji}$, so it is symmetric.
 All diagonal values $C_{ii}$ are $0$.

 **Oja's rule** is an extension of Hebb's rule that bounds the weight vector which, under Hebb's rule, will continue to grow to infinity.
+Now, the weights will converge to the principal (largest) component eigenvector of $Q = \mathbb{E}[\textbf{xx}^{\top}]$
 $$\textbf{w} \leftarrow \langle y \cdot (\textbf{x} - y \cdot  \textbf{w}) \rangle$$
+#### generalized hebbian algorithm

-Finally, we have **Sanger's rule**, which now allows us to incorporate more than just the largest eigenvector, and now learn multiple eigenvectors.
+Finally, we have **Sanger's rule**, also known as the Generalized Hebbian Algorithm, which now allows us to incorporate more than just the largest eigenvector, and now learn multiple eigenvectors.
+Importantly, the algorithm learns the eigenvectors *without* computing the correlation matrix, which is typically a memory intensive operation.
 $$\textbf{w} \leftarrow \langle y_i \cdot (\textbf{x} - \sum_{j \le i} y_j \cdot w_j) \rangle$$
 There are many other variants of Hebb's rule out there, including ones that can handle non-linear neurons.